edgamat/edgamat.github.io/_posts/2021/10/2021-10-03-Exploring-DDD-The-Fool.md

 ### Sometimes, Things Don't Fail

-I added the previous code using the MD hash because I have used this sort of code before and 'knew' what the 'correct' solution needed to be.
+I added the previous code using the MD5 hash because I have used this sort of code before and 'knew' what the 'correct' solution needed to be.

 However, from a TDD perspective, that might not have been a wise thing.
 I've added code that makes it difficult to write a failing test.

 The real test of this `CalculateHash` function is ensuring that it returns the same hashed value for the same stream of bytes.
 It is pretty easy to do that, even with hard-coded values (e.g. return `stream.Length.ToString()`).
-But if I wanted to be strictly following TDD, I'd have to write a a series of failing tests to get me there.
+But if I wanted to be strictly following TDD, I'd have to write a series of failing tests to get me there.
 Perhaps, something like this would have been a good next test to write?

 ```csharp
 [Fact]